Benefits of Chess

 - improve concentration and focus

 - improve creativity

 Chess is a low cost activity that has many obvious benefits for children’s social and cognitive development.
 There are no barriers to entry and children who are having difficulties with literacy or numeracy can participate in, and excel at, chess.

-Resilience and Mental Fitness
+Chess and Mental Resilience

 BeWell-DoWell have developed a preventative and accessible model for prioritising well-being and mental fitness in the whole school community.
 The workshops provide schools with practical and evidence-based strategies and a comprehensive list of resources for further support.
 BeWell-Do-Well outline how small changes can have a significant impact in building a strong social and emotional foundation for our students and the adults in their lives.

-- The Benefits of Learning Chess by Clive Hutchby
+The Benefits of Learning Chess – by Clive Hutchby